This page contains Blackboard information and policies for faculty.

 If you would like to keep your students' files after the current semester, you must keep your own records of grades and assignments.
 Instructors can export and save the Grade Center with Blackboard's export feature.
 This information can be saved as an Microsoft Excel spreadsheet.
 All student files uploaded as Assignments or Tests can be downloaded to a faculty member's computer and stored for future reference.

 User accounts will remain active for the duration of their affiliation with the university.
 Once a user's affiliation with Stetson University ceases, their Blackboard account will be removed.
-For students, this will normally occur after two consecutive terms of non-enrollment.
-For faculty and staff, cessation of affiliation normally means termination of employment.
 Faculty who leave the university but need to maintain their involvement in an active course site may request that their Blackboard accounts be converted for external access.
 Departing faculty who wish to assign ownership of their Stetson University Blackboard sites or the sites' content to another Stetson University faculty or staff member may freely do so.

 Retention of Student Coursework and Grade Data